Margaret Marshall, The Workhouse costume volunteer

 I drew on my experience of theatrical costumes and researched what staff would have worn in the 1830s and 1840s.
 There are books available showing scaled-down versions of the clothing, so we made use of these.

 Tell us about who you work with

-I’m part of a great team – we meet every Tuesday morning and tackle whatever jobs need doing - from turning up hems to making buttonholes.
+I’m part of a great sewing team called Dorcas– we meet every Tuesday morning and tackle whatever jobs need doing - from turning up hems to making buttonholes.

 We have different skills, which is why it works so well.
 One of us is an expert in smocking and another can make tatted lace collars.
 We’ve even tackled tailoring, since discovering it's £600 to have a frock coat made.
 We produced one for £50 - it was so successful, we’ve made several.

 On top of this, there are always running repairs to do – and the laundry.

 What do you enjoy about volunteering with us?

 I love my role at The Workhouse – I work at my own pace and have lots of responsibility for what we work on, sourcing materials and setting budgets.

 We get great feedback from visitors, staff and other volunteers.
 The volunteers tell us how good the costumes make them feel – it’s so much easier to convey what it was like to be the Master of a workhouse if you’re dressed the part.

 Don't miss our exhibition focusing on the design and construction of the recently introduced replica female pauper costumes, as worn in Southwell Workhouse during the 1840s.
 Informed by extensive historical and archival research, Margaret and the sewing group volunteers have painstakingly reconstructed the costumes which are used for our re-enactment events.
 Included in house admission during normal opening times until 1 November 2015.